apache/openwhisk-wskdeploy/specification/html/spec_rule.md

 ### Requirements
 - The Rule name (i.e., <ruleName>) MUST be less than or equal to 256 characters.
-- The Rule entity schema includes all general [Entity Schem](#TBD) fields in addition to any fields declared above.
+- The Rule entity schema includes all general [Entity Schema](#TBD) fields in addition to any fields declared above.

 ### Notes